Best Spots for Beginner Rock Climbing in Tahoe

 School Rock - Donner Summit

-You can practice placing gear and building trad anchors on Nursery School Slab, a hit for kid’s rock climbing and family rock climbing in Tahoe.
+You can practice placing gear and building trad anchors at Nursery School Slab, one of the most approachable spots for beginner trad rock climbing in Tahoe.
 The hardest climb on Mountain Project is 5.4 and makes a great place to build confidence with placing gear.

 Once you feel dialed at Nursery School, you can graduate to Kindergarten and climb the first pitch of Kindergarten Crack.
 Once you learn multi pitch rock climbing skills, you can complete this climb in two pitches if you want!